Lumbar Fusion ICD-10-CM Codes | 2025

 If you're looking for Lumbar Fusion ICD codes, you must first clarify what you're looking for.

 You can interpret Lumbar Fusion in two ways.
-The first is fusion surgery of the lumbar spine, and the other is the disease called Ankylosing Spondylitis, characterized by inflammations on the spine's bones, leading to fusion.
+The first is fusion surgery of the lumbar spine, and the other is a disease called Ankylosing Spondylitis, characterized by inflammation of the spine's bones, leading to fusion.

 If you're going for the former, the appropriate ICD-10 code is Z98.1 - Arthrodesis status.
 This is meant to be used on a patient confirmed to have had Arthrodesis, the term for joint fusion.
 Spinal fusion surgery is a type of Arthrodesis.
 If your patient undergoes lumbar fusion surgery or has a history of lumbar fusion surgery, you can use this ICD-10 code.